-In the main box at center left, we have a list of specific items such a person might be looking for, and the locations the company serves.
+In the main box in the center-left, we have a list of specific items such as a person might be looking for, and the locations the company serves.
 If you’re getting ready to film in the region, your interest ought to be piqued.

 The remainder of the screen has details about the benefits and special features of the company, in juicy green to draw the eye.
 The visitor should be tempted by the fact that this company supplies crew, the new and used items for sale as well as rental, and all the other handy extra goodies.

-With the desire to make arrangements aroused, our prospect finds “contact” in just the place where you’d anticipate finding it, and within seconds can find be on the phone to Applebox Productions, making all the arrangements for that photo shoot.
+With the desire to make arrangements aroused, our prospect finds “contact” in just the place where you’d anticipate finding it, and within seconds can be on the phone with Applebox Productions, making all the arrangements for that photo shoot.